pyca/cryptography/docs/installation.rst

     Python 2.6 is no longer supported by the Python core team.
 A future version of cryptography will drop support for this version.

+    Python 3.3 support will be removed in the next cryptography release.

 We test compiling with ``clang`` as well as ``gcc`` and use the following OpenSSL releases: